Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Introduction

+The main goal of this paper is to provide a full generalization of the Fenchel-Rockafellar theorem to the LCTV setting using a number of known generalized relative interior concepts along with the regularity condition introduced in our recent paper \cite{CBN}.
+As a consequence, we obtain a fully infinite-dimensional generalization of the Fenchel-Rockafellar theorem for functions defined on LCTV spaces.
 Our paper is organized as follows.
 In Section 2 we introduce basic definitions and clarify several important known results involving generalized relative interiors used throughout the paper.
 Section~3 is devoted to the study of generalized relative interiors for convex graphs of set-valued mappings between LCTV spaces.
 In this section, we will extend the results of \cite[Corollary 9(iii)]{zonuseqri} and \cite[Theorem 5.6]{CBN} to set-valued mappings and provide a similar result for mappings between LCTV spaces when the codomain is partially ordered.
 Section 4 is devoted to the study of the Fenchel-Rockafellar theorem in LCTV spaces.
-Throughout the paper, we use standard notions and results from convex analysis which can be found in \cite{z}.
+Throughout the paper, we use standard notation and results from convex analysis which can be found in \cite{z}.
 All spaces under consideration are Hausdorff real topological vector spaces unless otherwise stated.